zmagg/BookQueue/README.md

 Setting up Your Own Instance of BookQueue
 -----------------------------------------

-To set up your own version on BookQueue, you'll need to register a phone number with Twilio, setup a Heroku app, and get Heroku's free Scheduler and Mailgun addons, and set up a daily task for bin/reminder.py.
+To set up your own version of BookQueue, you'll need to register a phone number with Twilio, setup a Heroku app, and get Heroku's free Scheduler and Mailgun addons, and set up a daily task for bin/reminder.py.

 First, follow the Heroku setup instructions <a href="https://toolbelt.heroku.com/">here</a>.